-The diminished functional capability of ECU must be entered by the pilot into the engine log book, stating duration extant of diminished functional capability of ECU and all pertinent details.
+The diminished functional capability of EMS must be entered by the pilot into the engine log book, stating duration extant of diminished functional capability and all pertinent details.

-Perform engine inspection.
+- Perform engine inspection.

-Read out the ECU data memory and check the data for details of diminished functional capability of ECU.
-Perform the corresponding inspections/ repairs depending on the functional defects found.
+Read out the ECU data memory and check the data for details of diminished functional capability.
+Perform the corresponding inspections/repairs depending on the functional defects found.

-Returning engine to service after influence by fire 3.4)
+3.4) Returning engine to service after influence by fire